pschapman/JFIT-ZTP/README.md

+# UNDER DEVELOPMENT
+Not ready for production use.
+Use main!

 # JotForm Form Import Tool for freeZTP (JFIT-ZTP)
 ## Introduction
 JFIT-ZTP is simply a data extraction tool.
 It maps answer data from JotForm to functional configuration for freeZTP.